nnavnita/todo/README.md

 # Todo

-A flutter app for creating reorderable to-do lists.
+A flutter app for creating to-do lists.
+It has options to re-order items and delete from list.

 ## Screenshot
 <img src="screenshot.PNG" height="700px" width="400px" />